Visual Brainstorming with DALL•E 3 and ChatGPT

 A specialized vehicle approaches, deploying the 'Clean Operator' vacuum.
 Its vibrant red color stands out, and the checkered pattern gives it a racing vibe.

-This moment is the turning point, introducing the hero product.
+This moment is the turning point, introducing the hero product.5.
+Efficient Operation:

 The vacuum gets to work.
 Showcase its features: picking up debris, absorbing liquids, LED lights guiding its path, and sensors ensuring it avoids obstacles.